DinoHub/tartanvo/README.md

+# Installation

+# Usage
+If camera information is not provided via cam_info ROS topic, define camera parameters in tartanvo_node.py

 # TartanVO: A Generalizable Learning-based VO

 TartanVO is a learning-based visual odometry trained on [TartanAir](https://theairlab.org/tartanair-dataset) dataset.
 It generalizes to multiple datasets and real-world scenarios, and outperforms geometry-based methods in challenging scenes.